 If you’re interested in a finance career, odds are you are considering the alphabet soup of financial certifications.
-If you’re looking for a cost-effective certification that will give you global recognition and a deep understanding of finance, you should consider the CFA® designation.
-Or, if you’ve already started asking how do you become a CFA and are a little dismayed by the exams and study, you might also be wondering why you should.
-This article gives you 5 reasons to become a CFA charterholder.
+If you’re looking for a cost-effective certification that will give you global recognition and a deep understanding of finance, you should consider the Chartered Financial Analyst® (CFA®) designation.

 While nothing on your resume guarantees you a job (even the CFA charter), the charter will boost your finance credentials.
 People in the industry know the time and discipline it requires to become a CFA charterholder.
 Earning the charter demonstrates your work ethic, analytical abilities, and ethical grounding to employers.

 The CFA charter is not the golden ticket to landing your dream job; however, it will give you deep knowledge in the areas of investment analysis, asset management, and ethics.
 It will also speak volumes to your credentials and work performance.
 Firms that focus on the “buy side” (investing institutions like mutual funds, pension funds, and insurance firms that buy large portions of securities for money-management purposes) prefer CFA charterholders to MBAs.
 And that’s powerful motivation to ask how do you become a CFA.

 According to CFA Institute, the top ten employers of Chartered Financial Analysts are:

 While an MBA can cost over $100,000, the CFA charter only costs between $2,400 and $12,000, depending on when you register, what study materials you buy, and how many exams you end up taking.
 For a professional qualification, that is quite a bargain.
 You also don’t have to quit your job, unlike some full-time MBA programs.
 While hectic, it is manageable to study for the CFA exam while you work.